Yodo1Games/Suit-Document/markdowns/integration-ios.md

 - (void)queryLossOrder:(LossOrderCallback)callback;
 ```
 ### 6. Query subscription
 <font color=red>Important: </font>The API for querying and subscribing products is checked with the Apple API.
 The number of requests per day is limited.
-In order to ensure that this function can be used normally, please make reasonable arrangements to call the API for querying and subscribing.
+In order to ensure that this function can be used normally, make reasonable arrangements to call the API for querying and subscribing.

 ```obj-c
 /**